Chirag-ahir/JAVA-All-Basic/README.md

 ![image](https://user-images.githubusercontent.com/72852725/211159033-7486450e-c2de-4198-b420-32dc31850c36.png)

-what is vector ?<br>
-Vector class implements a growable array of objects.
-It is compatible with Java collections.
-Vector implements a dynamic array–means it can grow or shrink as required. default capacity is 10.

 what is HashSet ? <br>
  HashSet is a Set.
 It creates a collection that uses a hash table for storage.
 The default capacity of HashSet is 16, and the load factor is 0.75.